fix8group/nexmosphere-rfid/README.md

 ## RFID tags

 The RFID tags used with this system vary by applciation, but are typically 3D printed holdables or credit card-sized RFID cards.
 The tags are passive, and so do not require a power source.

+## Installation

+The antenna, driver and interface board should be mounted in the exhibit, during the build process.
+Do not use adhesive to mount the antenna as is tends to fail over time - screw this in using the holes provided on the PCB.

+The driver and interface board should be screwed into the exhibit in a location that is accessible for maintenance, and will reach the host PC.